CVAAhk/VisualArt/Table2/README.md

 3. User Guide

 	-Configuration

 	1. Locate build folder(eg. Table2/OmekaTable2).
 Open settings.js.

 		var USERS = 4(# of users.
 By default, it's 4.
-It can only be changed to 2, 4, 6)
+It can only be changed to 2 or 4 or 6)

-		var OMEKA_ENDPOINT = "http://dev.omeka.org/mallcopy/" (Display endpoint)
+		var OMEKA_ENDPOINT = "http://dev.omeka.org/mallcopy/" (Displaying endpoint.
+It can be changed to any supported endpoint)

 	2. User console browsing/filtering.

 		the table2 app allows user to browse the collection.
 Like following image